AdobeDocs/analytics-platform.en/help/use-cases/data-export/export-full-table.md

 ## More information

-You can directly export the full content of any freeform table you create in Analysis Workspace to designated cloud destinations using the Export full table functionality.
+To export the full content of any freeform table you create in Analysis Workspace directly to designated cloud destinations, use the Export full table functionality.

+Export full table supports up to 10 dimensions and 10 metrics per report, and includes calculated metrics and segmentation.
+Depending on your license tier, you can export 3 million, 30 million, 150 million, or 300 million rows per export, exceeding the 50,000-row limit of other export methods.
+Supported destinations include Adobe Experience Platform Data Landing Zone, Google Cloud Platform, Microsoft Azure, Amazon S3, and Snowflake.
+See [Advantages of full table export](/help/analysis-workspace/export/export-cloud.md#advantages) for more information.

 For more information, see the detailed documentation on [Export Customer Journey Analytics reports to the cloud](/help/analysis-workspace/export/export-cloud.md).